twooldridge/workshop/misc.md

 ```

-Now, let's try to do something more applicable to our data.
+Let's try to do something more applicable to our data.
 We want to get information from the `samples.csv` file, as we did with `sed`.
 Imagine we want to know from the samples file how many are too far north (latitude > 37) and which is the farthest North.

 ```
  # Column 1 is BioSample